 A programmable thermostat will quickly pay for itself if you remember to use it.
 The new NEST thermostat remembers for you.
 Check it out by using this link.

 It learns your habits and programs itself accordingly.
+My brother, Brad Daggett of B. Daggett Plumbing and Heating, Inc recently installed one in his house and loves it.
 I like the leaf logo, it appears on a low money saving setting and disappears when you turn it up too high.
 It’s a nice little reminder, especially for children.

 There are other little tricks you can do to save money too.
 Turn off your hot water heater when you are not using it.
 This is especially helpful for those who are away all winter and need heat but not hot water.
 The savings can be significant.
 Next time you have your boiler cleaned, ask the technician what you can do to save money with your existing system.